grammyjs/website/site/docs/guide/context.md

 ### Shortcuts

-There are a number of shortcuts installed on the context object.
+There are several shortcuts installed on the context object.

 | Shortcut              | Description                                                                         |
 | --------------------- | ----------------------------------------------------------------------------------- |